 ORIGINAL EQUIPMENT MANUFACTURER OF KEWANEE & IRON FIREMAN PARTS

 Even though Iron Fireman is out of business, OEM Boiler Parts can supply you with genuine replacement parts for Iron Fireman.
 If anyone tells you that Iron Fireman parts are hard to find- it’s because they haven’t called OEM Boiler Parts.
 OEM Boiler Parts does not possess any information or records regarding "Residential" Iron Fireman products or "Coal Stokers".
+We do not have any "boiler information"- we only provide the burner parts.
 We apologize for the inconvenience.

 BURNER PARTS OEM Boiler Parts manufactures parts to the original factory specifications.